Cycloneuralia

-Cycloneuralia is a proposed clade of ecdysozoan animals including the Scalidophora (Kinorhynchans, Loriciferans, Priapulids), the Nematoida (nematodes, Nematomorphs), and the extinct Palaeoscolecida.
+Cycloneuralia is a proposed clade of ecdysozoan animals including the Scalidophora (kinorhynchans, loriciferans, priapulids), the Nematoida (nematodes, nematomorphs), and the extinct palaeoscolecids.
 It may be paraphyletic, or may be a sister group to Panarthropoda.
 Or perhaps Panarthropoda is paraphyletic with respect to Cycloneuralia.
 The group has also been considered a single phylum, sometimes given the old name Nemathelminthes.
 The uniting character is the nervous system organization with a circumpharyngeal brain and somata–neuropil–somata pattern.

 The name derives from the position of the brain around the pharynx.